-Unless you are planning on spending your entire time sunning it up in one luxury hotel for the duration of your trip (which don't get me wrong sounds wonderful - but there is so much more to see!) then I would strongly recommend buying yourself a decent sized sturdy backpack.
+Unless you are planning on spending your entire time sunning it up in one luxury hotel for the duration of your trip (which don't get us wrong that sounds wonderful - but there is so much more to see!) then we would strongly recommend buying yourself a decent-sized sturdy backpack.
 They are just so much more convenient than a suitcase, as you may be lugging it on and off buses/boats/tuk tuks etc and it's just easier to be able to carry it on your back.
 Plus you would be surprised at how much you can fit in them once you start packing!

 Packing Your Backpack...

 - Lonely Planet Guide - you will see many fellow backpackers carrying these bibles around.
 These are a godsend for informing you of the best spots/accommodation and giving you tips and tricks to avoid scams and sticky situations.

 - Travel organisers/packing cubes - there is a lot of sceptical as to whether these are worth the money.
 I would say YES.
 They provide an order to your mismatch of flip flops, dirty socks and jumbled clothing floating around within your bag.

 - Microfibre towel - I would HIGHLY recommend taking one.
 Not only are they space-effective being very thin and lightweight, they also dry extremely quickly which is great for when you're hopping around destinations.